Use Background Intelligent Transfer Service (BITS) to download files from or upload files to HTTP web servers or SMB file servers.

 BITS is mindful of the current network cost and congestion so that a background job interferes as little as possible with the user's foreground experience.
 BITS uses idle network bandwidth to transfer the files and will increase or decrease the rate at which files are transferred based on the amount of idle network bandwidth available.
 If a network application begins to consume more bandwidth, BITS decreases its transfer rate to preserve the user's interactive experience.
 BITS uses app-specified transfer policies to prevent files from transferring on costed network connections.

-BITS provides one foreground and three background priority levels that you use to prioritize transfer jobs.
+The BITS application can use the different BITS priority levels to let BITS intelligently pick which transfer jobs to run.
 Higher priority jobs preempt lower priority jobs.
 Jobs at the same priority level share transfer time, which prevents a large job from blocking small jobs in the transfer queue.
 Lower priority jobs do not receive transfer time until all higher priority jobs are complete or in an error state.

-BITS uses the Windows BranchCache for peer caching.
+BITS uses Windows BranchCache for peer caching.
 For more information, see the BranchCache Overview.